MehSalhi/ARN-Labos/Labo05_2/ARN-Report-Labo05.md

 those errors.

 > f.
 Based on your results how could you improve your dataset ?

+Various solutions :

+- Using more data augmentation
+- Taking more photos

 > g.
 Observe which classes are confused.
 Does it surprise you?
 In your opinion, what can cause those confusions ?
 What happens when you use your embedded system to